 - a.
 On January 4, 2016, AC acquired 38.4 million common shares with voting rights issued by CL, which were owned by different members of the Arredondo Lindley family, representing approximately 6.6% of its capital stock through a payment of US\$1.57 per share.
-With this acquisition, AC reached a share-holding exceeding 60% of the capital stock of CL, while TCCC owns close to 38.5% of the common shares with voting rights.
+With this acquisition, AC reached a shareholding exceeding 60% of the capital stock of CL, while TCCC owns close to 38.5% of the common shares with voting rights.
 Additionally, with respect to the investment shares, shares that are not part of the capital stock or provide voting rights, AC signed an agreement with the same family to acquire 1.28 million investment shares issued by CL, representing 1.78% of the total investment shares issued, for an acquisition price of US\$0.89 per share, which were paid on January 29, 2016.
 This acquisition of common and investment shares was carried out based on the approval of the General Ordinary Stockholders' Meeting held on December 29, 2015. - b.
 On February 17, 2016, the Company contracted a "cross currency swap" to cover part of its exchange risk exposure originated from its 144 A corporate bonds in Peru.
 The executed "cross currency swap" involves a notional amount of US\$130 million carried out with the following financial entities JPMorgan for US\$65 million and Bank of America for US\$65 million. - c.
 On February 26, 2016 the Company increased its investment in PIASA through a cash payment of Ps507,730.
 This increase did not modify its shareholding percentage, since the increase in capital corresponds to its proportional parts for all shareholders of PIASA.
 The purpose of this increase in capital is the repayment of the bank loan for the acquisition of the Plan de San Luis sugar mill mentioned in Note 10 and the release of the guarantees granted by the shareholders. - d.
 In relation with the increase in capital stock approved through the ordinary general stockholders' meeting on December 29, 2015, at February 22, 2016 certain shareholders of AC exercised their preferred subscription rights and subscribed and paid at that date 538,333 common nominative shares, without nominal value, representative of the variable portion of the capital stock of Arca Continental, at a price of Ps112.46 per share.
 Likewise, in the compliance of the resolutions of such meeting, out of the 85,771,200 shares of AC that were not subscribed and paid in by the shareholders with the right to do so, 64,530,425 of AC's shares were offered for subscription and payment to several members of the Lindley family.
 On February 22, 2016 the members of the Lindley family subscribed and paid in 64,530,425 common nominative shares without par value, representative of the variable portion of the capital stock of AC, at a price of US\$6.19862 per share.
-In this sense, in relation with the amount of capital stock and 773,516,043 correspond to the variable portion of the capital stock.
+In this sense, in relation with the amount of capital stock approved by this meeting, a total of 65,068,758 shares were subscribed and paid in, of which 902,816,289 correspond to the fixed portion of capital stock and 773,516,043 correspond to the variable portion of the capital stock.